robertocarroll/icc-beta/style-guide-templates/style-points.md

 ### Block quotes
 Use a block quote for long quotes.
 Don't begin or end with quotation marks.
 Mark a block quote like this:

-> This is a blockquote.
+\> This is a blockquote.
->
+\>
-> This is the second paragraph in the blockquote.
+\> This is the second paragraph in the blockquote.

 ## Spaces
-One space after a full stop.
-Not two.
+One space after a full stop, not two.

 ## Spelling
-Use British English rather American English.
+Use British English rather than American English.

 ### Examples
 Use “-ise” not “-ize”.
 Both forms are permissible in British English.
 However, for ease of use, -ise is preferred because there is not a need to learn a long list of exceptions.